Characterising slopes for hyperbolic knots and Whitehead doubles: JSJ decompositions

 \begin{proposition} Let $K$ be a knot with outermost JSJ piece $Y$ and let $p/q$ be a slope with $|q|\geq3$.

-Then the JSJ piece of $\mathbb{S}^3_K(p/q)$ which contains the surgery curve takes one of the following forms: \begin{enumerate}[(i)] \item $Y(p/q)$; \item $\hat{Y}(p/qs^2) \iff Y$ is an $(r,s)$-cable space next to a JSJ piece $\hat{Y}$ and $|p-qrs|=1$. \end{enumerate} \begin{proof} Let $Y$ be the outermost JSJ piece of $\mathbb{S}^3_K$.
+Then there is a JSJ piece of $\mathbb{S}^3_K(p/q)$ which contains the surgery curve and it takes one of the following forms: \begin{enumerate}[(i)] \item $Y(p/q)$; \item $\hat{Y}(p/qs^2) \iff Y$ is an $(r,s)$-cable space next to a JSJ piece $\hat{Y}$ and $|p-qrs|=1$. \end{enumerate} \begin{proof} Let $Y$ be the outermost JSJ piece of $\mathbb{S}^3_K$.
 We will use the classification of JSJ pieces in Theorem \ref{theorem:jsj} to consider each possibility in turn.

 Case (1) arises when $Y=\mathbb{S}^3_{T_{a,b}}$ for a torus knot $K=T_{a,b}$.
 Since $|q|\geq2$, we can ignore the $|p-qrs|=0$ case of Theorem \ref{theorem:torus_knot} and observe that $Y(p/q)=\mathbb{S}^3_K(p/q)$ is irreducible and atoroidal.
 We deduce that $Y(p/q)$ is still a single Seifert fibred JSJ piece.